 External Assessment Internal Assessment Weighting % The external HSC examination measures student achievement in a range of syllabus outcomes.
 The external examination and its marking relate to the syllabus by: Providing clear links to syllabus outcomes Enabling students to demonstrate the levels of achievement outlined in the performance band descriptions Applying marking guidelines based on criteria that relate to the quality of the response Aligning performance in the examination each year to the standards established for the course.
-Skills in working scientifically Knowledge and understanding of course content 60 40 100 Year 11 (Preliminary HSC) The maximum number of assessment tasks is three-each with a One task must focus on a depth study with a weighting of 20-40 Year 12 (HSC) The maximum number of assessment tasks is four-each with a 0%.
+Skills in working scientifically Knowledge and understanding of course content 60 40 Standards established for the course.
+100

+- The maximum number of assessment tasks is three-each with a weighting of 20-40%. - One task must focus on a depth study with a weighting of 20-40%.

-One task must focus on a depth study with a weighting of 20-40%.
+- The maximum number of assessment tasks is four-each with a weighting of 10-40%. - One task must focus on a depth study with a weighting of 20-40%.

-Year 11 (Preliminary HSC) Excursion \$50.00 (approx.) COURSE FEE(S) Year 12 (HSC) Excursion \$30.00 (approx.) Year 12 (HSC) Activity Handbook \$40.00 (approx.)
+Year 11 (Preliminary HSC) Excursion \$40.00 (approx.) COURSE FEE(S) Year 12 (HSC) Excursion \$40.00 (approx.) Year 12 (HSC) Activity Handbook \$40.00 (approx.)